shaunpez/shaunpezeshki.com/src/blog/post-48.md

 It makes you blind.

+Even people who claim to be offline depend on someone else being online to tell them what’s happening.

 ## The Real World Is Too Risky

 People aren't avoiding offline life because screens are more fun.